Career Pathways in Arts and Communications: Exploring Options and Exceptions

 The audio and video technology pathway include careers focus on the technical aspects of media production, include:

-professionals who record, mix, and produce sound for music, film, television, and live events. -
+- Audio engineers professionals who record, mix, and produce sound for music, film, television, and live events.

-specialists who assemble record footage into a cohesive final product for various media formats. -
+- Video editors specialists who assemble record footage into a cohesive final product for various media formats.

-experts who operate and maintain the equipment use to transmit radio and television programs. -
+- Broadcast technicians experts who operate and maintain the equipment use to transmit radio and television programs.

-professionals who create lighting plans for film, television, theater, and events. -
+- Lighting designers professionals who create lighting plans for film, television, theater, and events.

 These careers typically require a combination of technical training, creative vision, and practical experience.
 Many professionals in this pathway begin with formal education in film production, audio engineering, or broadcast technology before advance through hands on work in the field.